Professional Development

 Session Facilitation Model

-We have invited select leaders, practitioners, and knowledge‑keepers listed above to contribute as guest speakers – a new learning program designed to strengthen the capacity of Canadian philanthropic organizations to take meaningful climate action.
+We have invited the select leaders, practitioners, and knowledge‑keepers listed above to contribute as guest speakers to this peer learning series, which is a new learning program designed to strengthen the capacity of Canadian philanthropic organizations to take meaningful climate action.

 Program Costs